tobias-weiss-ai-xr/opendesk-edu/docs/edu-deployment-history.md

 # openDesk Edu — Historical Deployment Notes

 This file consolidates useful architectural knowledge from the April 2026 edu deployment cycle.
-The actual deployment target has moved to the HRZ cluster (`*.opendesk.hrz.uni-marburg.de`).
+The actual deployment target has moved to the Kubernetes cluster (`*.home.opendesk-edu.org`).
 This is kept for reference only.

 ---